SirQuartz/terminal/doc/building.md

 # How to build OpenConsole

 This repository uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for some of its dependencies.
-To make sure submodules are restored or updated, be sure to run the following prior to building:
+To make sure submodules are restored or updated, be sure to run the following before building:

 ```shell
 git submodule update --init --recursive